University-for-the-Creative-Arts/dsa-Ramphoryncus/COMMENTARY.md

 and recursion — where outcomes can loop back or feed into shared endpoints.
 Nodes are stored in a ```std::map<int, StoryNode>``` for ordered retrieval and straightforward ID lookups, balancing simplicity and clarity.

-Player decisions are stored implicitly through traversal and explicitly in a ```std::vector<int>``` history, which records the sequence of node IDs visited.
+Player decisions are stored implicitly through traversal and explicitly in a ```std::vector<int> history```, which records the sequence of node IDs visited.
 This allows for a potential post-game “path summary,” showing the journey taken.
 Player input is handled through a simple validation function (```readMenuChoice()```), which ensures only valid numeric inputs are accepted.
 This makes the program resilient to invalid input while keeping it accessible in a text-only compiler environment like OnlineGDB.